Hydrometeor/AWNPy/README.md

 AWNPy is a small pure python wrapper around the AgWeatherNet (http://weather.wsu.edu/) API.
 It is useful for retrieving meteorological data at AWN weather stations.
 This project was created with code from MesoPy (https://github.com/mesowx/MesoPy).

-**Before using AWNPy, you will need to register with AgWeatherNet and obtain permission to access the API** Once you have permission you will need your AgWeatherNet username and password: `m = Meso(user='YOUR USERNAME', pass='YOUR PASSWORD')`
+**Before using AWNPy, you will need to register with AgWeatherNet and obtain permission to access the API** Once you have permission you will need your AgWeatherNet username and password:
+`m = AWN(user='YOUR USERNAME', pass='YOUR PASSWORD')`

 ## Installation